ara-foundation/web/README.md

 # Ara Web

+Ara &ndash; Build Modular Apps, share your experience and get help from others.

 A collaboration platform with the financial transparency, community building and custom AI agents for your needs.

 To export the data: